Vatican Radio: Television and satellite

 During the 1930s, the station made experimental television broadcasts.
-Apart from a brief experimental revival in the 1950s, it was not until the 1990s that a regular 'satellite' television service began.
+Apart from a brief experimental revival in the 1950s (callsign HVJ, started 1953.
+Channel 8 on the French standard for VHF, had plans to switch to the standard used in the rest of Europe), it was not until the 1990s that a regular 'satellite' television service began.
 The programs of TV2000 include programming from Vatican Television Center.

 Vatican Channel HD is available in English and Italian on the satellite through Eutelsat Hot Bird 13°est (11334 MHz, pol.H, Sr 27500,3/4) as well as on terrestrial TV in the Rome metropolitan area, and Vatican Media Europe multilanguage on Hot Bird 13B (12475 MHz, pol.H, Sr 29900, 3/4).

-Vatican Radio Europe is available via satellite through Eutelsat Hot Bird 13°est (12476 MHz, pol.H, Sr 29900, 3/4) and Radio Vaticana 5, in italian Eutelsat 9B (12466 MHz, pol.V, Sr 41950, 3/4).
+Vatican Radio Europe is available via satellite through Eutelsat Hot Bird 13°est (12476 MHz, pol.H, Sr 29900, 3/4) and Radio Vaticana 5, in Italian Eutelsat 9B (12466 MHz, pol.V, Sr 41950, 3/4).

 Transmitters

 The signals are transmitted from a large shortwave and medium-wave transmission facility for Radio Vatican.
 The Santa Maria di Galeria Transmitter was established in 1957 and it is an extraterritorial area in Italy belonging to the Holy See.
 Vatican Radio's interval signal, Christus Vincit, is a well-known sound on shortwave radio.

 One aerial for the medium wave frequency 1530 kHz which consists of four 94 m grounded freestanding towers arranged in a square, which carry wires for a medium wave aerial on horizontal crossbars.
 The direction of this aerial can be changed.

-From May 2014 to December 2016 the antennas of Santa Maria di Galeria were progressively decommissioned, which radiated the average wave signal on 1530 kHz with programs destined for Italy, Europe and the Mediterranean area.
+From May 2014 to December 2016 the antennas of Santa Maria di Galeria were progressively decommissioned, which radiated the medium wave signal on 1530 kHz with programs destined for Italy, Europe and the Mediterranean area.